stain/s11.no/content/2024/signposting-intro/index.md

 Location: http://api.example.com/items/14.json
 ```

-* ... but which JSON vocabulary is used?
+* ... but which JSON schema is used?
-* What about the download?
+* What about those download links?
 * What was the persistent identifier?
 Type?

 ---